morlowsk/Restaurant-API-Rust/README.md

 # Restaurant API

-This project implements a RESTful API for a restaurant that allows adding, removing, and querying menu items.
-The API is built using Rust and the `poem` framework.
-The client code is also written in Rust and uses the `reqwest` crate to make HTTP requests to the server.
+This project implements a RESTful API in RUST for a restaurant that allows adding, removing, and querying menu items.

 ## Project Structure